This article first appeared in my Curious Squirrel Newsletter in May 2020.

 You’re taught this insane work ethic, so if it’s not perfect, it’s garbage.
 And the way you actually create art is by making garbage first, and then getting better and better.
 And so giving yourself permission to suck is such a hard thing to do.

-Legendary salesman and motivational speaker Zig Ziglar said basically the same thing decades ago: “Anything worth doing, is worth doing poorly…until you can do it well.”
+Creative workers understand that their work will go through many iterations before it becomes good, much less great.
+Legendary salesman and motivational speaker Zig Ziglar said basically the same thing decades ago: “Anything worth doing is worth doing poorly…until you can do it well.”
+Sounds like giving yourself permission to stink, right?
 And I’m sure plenty of sages have said similar things.
 As Ms. Ornelas said, “Make mistakes in front of as many people as you can.”

 Do you really want to be rich?
 What does that even mean?